A lasting impression begins with a powerful visual brand identity.

 Pro tip: If your logo is too detailed or colorful, it will look like a mess when viewed at a small size or from a distance.
-Think about the world’s most iconic brand logos like: McDonalds, Shell, Apple, Playboy, Nike, WWF, Levi’s, Mercedes, etc. They all looks great at a small size.
+Think about the world’s most iconic brand logos like McDonald’s, Shell, Apple, Playboy, Nike, WWF, Levi’s, Mercedes, etc. They all look great at a small size.

 It’s much better to have a simple logo instead of a detailed logo because it’s easier for your audience to remember.

-Once you have your logo and brand elements finalized, from that point you will want to make sure that all of your marketing touch-points represent your brand in a consistent way.
+Once you have your logo and brand elements finalized, from that point you will want to make sure that all of your marketing touch-points consistently represent your brand.
 This is why we recommend having a brand style guide.

 A brand style guide is the core of your brand identity.
-It’s a practical document that contains in depth rules about your logo usage, typefaces, and color palette codes for use online and also for offline printing, layout guidelines, image uses, and so much more.
+It’s a practical document that contains in-depth rules about your logo usage, typefaces, and color palette codes for use online and also for offline printing, layout guidelines, the image uses, and so much more.

 The purpose of having a brand style guide is so that all of your design collateral and marketing materials will have a cohesive look.

 This means you can give your brand style guide to all the creatives that work on your marketing, from website designers to social media designers, to stationery designers, to videographers, to signage designers, etc. They can all follow the same set of guides to make sure your assets are used professionally, to ensure you will have a consistent look across all of your marketing.

 Without a style guide, you risk inconsistency across different marketing & advertising platforms.
 If you’re not consistent, your brand will end up appearing unprofessional and lose identity, making your brand less trustworthy.
 It’s a crucial control mechanism for your brand.